Dhinakaran's close aide Thanga Tamilselvan joins DMK

 The election results, in which the DMK won as many as 37 Lok Sabha seats of the 38 that went to the polls and 13 seats in the Assembly bypolls showed Stalin could provide a good leadership and bring development to the State, he said.

-The former AIADMK legisalator, who was among the 18 disqualified in 2017 for siding with Dhinakaran said Stalin was a hard worker and a leader who took everybody along.
+The former AIADMK legislator, who was among the 18 disqualified in 2017 for siding with Dhinakaran, said Stalin was a hard worker and a leader who took everybody along.

-All former AIADMK senior functionaires, including Balaji, were being treated well in the DMK and there was no animoisty towards them, he said.
+All former AIADMK senior functionaries, including Balaji, were being treated well in the DMK and there was no animosity towards them, he said.

 Quoting the famous lines of Dravidian ideologue and DMK founder C N Annadurai "maatran thottathu mallikaikkum manam undu" (which meant that even those in the opposite camp had value), Tamilselvan said Stalin followed it.